 4. Set expectations around giving and receiving allowance

-The important thing is to communicate clearly what you expect from your child in order for them to receive their money, whether that’s chores, grades, or behaviour.
+The important thing is to communicate clearly what you expect from your child in order for them to receive their money, whether that’s daily chores, grades, or behaviour.
 If you’re doing the hybrid method, clarify which tasks will receive payment and which ones should be done to help the family.
 Taking away allowance as punishment is not recommended because it might cause undue pressure and anxiety.
 And let your child know that they can earn increases as they age—it’ll give them something to look forward to.

 Important money conversations to have with your tweens and teens